stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 Note the `auto` keyword before the quantity of implicit argument `prf`.
 This means, we want Idris to construct this value on its own, without it being visible in the surrounding context.
-In order to do so, Idris will try and build such a value from the data type's constructors.
+In order to do so, Idris will have to at compile time know the structure of the list argument `as`.
+It will then try and build such a value from the data type's constructors.
 If it succeeds, this value will then be automatically filled in as the desired argument, otherwise, Idris will fail with a type error.

 Let's see this in action: